huntrecht/BDPs/LIPs/IMTO.md

 #### Methods

-`from` - decode the source of funds
+`transferFrom` - decode the source of funds

 Returns `SourceDetails` object